AnaG0307/favbooks-v3/README.md

     - Now that the bucket is ready, we need to create a user to access it, we will create through the service called IAM (Identity Access Management):
         - Access IAM through the Services menu;
         - Click User Groups on the side menu and click Create New Group and call it manage-favbooks-v3 (to match our website again and have consistency) and click on Create Group;
-        - On the side menu clik on Policies and then click on Create Policies;
+        - On the side menu click on Policies and then click on Create Policies;
         - In the JSON tab select 'import managed policy' which will let us import the 'S3 Full Access Policy' that AWS has pre-built for full access to S3.
 But because we only want to allow full access to our bucket we need to get the bucket ARN from the bucket policy page in S3 and paste it under Resource as a list.
 We will paste twice, the first item is the ARN as it is and the second item with /* at the end to add another rule for all files and folders in the bucket;
         - Click review policy, give it a name and description and click Create Policy;
         - To attach the policy to the group we created click on User Groups, select manage-favbooks-v3, click Attach Policy, search policy created, select it and click Attach Policy;
         - Now we need to create a user to put in the group: click Users in the sidebar menu;
         - Create the user favbooks-v3-staticfiles-user, select Programmatic Access and select Next;
         - From the list provided select manage-favbooks-v3 and click Create User;
-        - Click on 'Download .csv' which will contain the users access key and secret access keyn that we will use to authenticate them from our Jango app.
+        - Click on 'Download .csv' which will contain the users access key and secret access key that we will use to authenticate them from our Django app.
 It is very important you download and save this CSV file as it won't be downloadable again after this process.
-    - Configure Django to connect to S3 uing the keys we just created:
+    - Configure Django to connect to S3 using the keys we just created:
         - In settings.py file, under the Static Files section create an IF statement to check if there is an environment variable called USE_AWS in the environment;
-        - In the IF statement define the AWS_STORAGE_BUCKET_NAME, AWS_S3_REGION_NAME, access key and secreat access key we will get from the environment to keep them secure;
+        - In the IF statement define the AWS_STORAGE_BUCKET_NAME, AWS_S3_REGION_NAME, access key and secret access key we will get from the environment to keep them secure;
         - In Heroku, in the Config Vars section of the Settings tab:
             - Add the AWS keys;
             - Set USE_AWS to True;